LPAndersson/SIML/docs/03-bootstrap.md

 This chapter's main topic is a method for measuring the accuracy of sample estimates.
 Recall that in frequentist statistics we consider the variability of an estimate as we imagine that we draw new samples from the same distribution.
 In reality we only have one sample and so the solution has been to assume a distribution of the observations and theoretically derive the sampling distribution of the estimator.
 For example this is what we did using asymptotic approximations in the first chapter.

-In this chapter we introduce the Bootstrap as an alternative way of finding the accuracy of an estimator.
-Instead of assuming a distribtion of the observations, we will let the sample represent the whole sampling distribution.
+In this chapter we introduce the *Bootstrap* as an alternative way of finding the accuracy of an estimator.
+Instead of assuming a distribution of the observations, we will let the sample represent the whole sampling distribution.
 In that way we can get repeated approximate samples from the sampling distribution by resampling with replacement from the sample.
 This is a powerful method that lets us estimate standard deviations and construct confidence intervals even for complicated estimators, with very little effort.

 But first we will discuss the distinction between parametric and non-parametric statistics.